OpenDSA/OpenDSA/RST/en/CS3slides/ProjManage.rst

   * Do they behave that way because they are good, or does behaving that way make them good?
-  * But, we have data from students who sometimes spread their work over time (and generally doing better) vs. doing work at the last minute (and generally doing worse)
+  * But, we have data from students who sometimes spread their work over time (they generally did better) vs. doing work at the last minute (they generally did worse)

 * Why would this matter?

   * Spreading projects over time allows the “sleep on it” heuristic to operate
   * Avoiding the “zombie” effect makes people more productive